 - Separation of protein concentrates from foliage and soil stabilization

 - Inorganic resins, and glucose and cholesterol diagnostics

 - Refractory compositions, gaskets, lubricating compositions, and cement compositions

-In addition to his extensive patent experience, Mr. Anderson has also prosecuted trademark applications, and handled trademark oppositions and cancellation proceedings as well as prepared domestic and international licensing agreements for clients’ patent and trademark rights.
+In addition to his extensive patent experience, Richard has also prosecuted trademark applications, and handled trademark oppositions and cancellation proceedings as well as prepared domestic and international licensing agreements for clients’ patent and trademark rights.

 His unique approach flows out of his experience as a patent examiner in the U.S. Patent and Trademark Office, where he was responsible for various chemical arts, including paper making, foods, glass manufacturing, polymers, and mass transfer methods and apparatus.
 It gave him the ability to understand the process of prosecuting patents from both sides.
 So he has made a practice of scheduling personal interviews with examiners after first office action in order to determine the best route to achieve the broadest patent claims.
 In this way, the examiner can be educated to more fully understand the innovation and the difference from the prior art disclosures, as well as uncovering what the examiner demands early in the examination process.
 As a result, he can avoid re-filings.